DECENTfoundation/DCore-ATM-integration/README.md

         http -b :9696/de/initialSetup/ACCONT_NAME_ON_DECENTNETWORK,PRIVATE_KEY

-Thats all, with this step your Dcore wallet is up and running.
+Thats all, with this step your DCore wallet is up and running.
 Make sure your imported account has enough balance on it.
 If it doesn't, you need to send some DCT to it.

 The API for wallet is here